WITH IAIN WAKEFORD

 This site was set up several years ago, but is still very much a 'work in progress'.

-The first priority was to provide an up to date list of my monthly Sunday afternoon ‘Heritage Walks’ around Woking and North West Surrey, together with details of any public walks, talks or displays I am involved with.
-So long as that part of the site is maintained and kept up to date, I feel that i have at least achieved something!
+The first priority was to provide an up to date list of my monthly Sunday afternoon ‘Heritage Walks around Woking & North West Surrey’ together with details of any public walks, talks or displays I am involved with.
+A pdf of my current programme is to the right.
+So long as that part of the site is maintained and kept up to date, I feel that I have at least achieved something!